Zie0/career-dairy/README.md

 ## Improve Boot Speed
 Reduce the time the black screen that appears for while the display manager loads.

+## Full Disk Encryption
+For improved security and peace of mind.
+Without this, passers-by can remove the MicroSD card and mount it on their machine for easy viewing of potentially sensitive files.

 # Thanks
 Thanks to the following people that helped make this happen!
 This project would not exist (or would have a very steep learning curve) without you!
 * [The Raspberry Pi Foundation ](https://www.raspberrypi.org/about/)